WhitmanCS370/sp24-lab4/README.md

 ### Part B: Exercises from the end of SDX Ch.
 6

 Write a short summary of what you did below, with answers to the questions embedded in the exercises.
+Exercise 1:
+    "for name in globals(): print name " threw an error because we were attempting to initialize a new varible "name" after accessing globals.
+The same code works just fine in a main() function.

+Exercise 2: